Real Classical Geometry with arbitrary deficit parameter(s) $\alpha(_{I})$ in Deformed Jackiw-Teitelboim Gravity: introduction

 To write the above potential function, we assume that the potential function $U(\phi)\sim 2\phi, \ \ \phi\to +\infty$.
 It is required to get JT theory in the asymptotic limit $\phi\to \infty $.
 One possible constraint to satisfy the above requirement is to restrict the potential to be as follows,

 One possible simple form for such potential function is the one written in expression (\ref{potential}).
-Some exact solutions for dJT studied recently in \cite{Momeni:2020zkx}.
+A remarkable program for the qunatization of the JT gravity like theories and viable higher order corrections to it widely studied in the in Refs. \cite{Nojiri:2000ja}-\cite{Nojiri:2020tph}.
+Some new exact solutions for dJT studied recently in \cite{Momeni:2020zkx} in favor of the Maldacena's duality conjecture and boundary Schwarzian theories.
 In Ref. \cite{Momeni:2020zkx} we showed that how pure AdS seed metric for pure JT gravity will be deformed in the dJT.
 In this work we continued our study about dJT.
 The problem we want to address here is how this perturbative potential (\ref{potential}) will deform the pure JT gravity bulk geometry.
 The problem statement will be clearly present in Sec.\ref{JT}.
 It will be formulated on a conformal gauge for Euclidean metric as a nonlinear PDE.

 The structure of the paper is as follows.
 In Sec.\ref{JT} we formulate the problem of the deformed singular metrics with a single deficit parameter $\alpha$.
 In Sec.\ref{sec3}, we formulate weak problem via integral balance technique .
 In addition, we construct Green function as a solution for the nonlinear PDE formulated in Sec.\ref{dJT}.
 Moreover, in Sec.\ref{nonmini}, we introduce the phase transition from AdS to AdS in dJT.
+In Sec VI blackhole solutions studied with more than one deficit parameters.
+In Sec VII a brief discussion given about time dependent geometries with singularity.
 We finally conclude our results in the last section.